USDA-FSEPRU/FS19C-commensal-Ecoli/02_Methods.md

   "Flat plots
   Reports with large numbers of samples may contain flat plots.
 These are rendered when the MultiQC report is generated using MatPlotLib and are non-interactive (flat) images within the report.
 The reason for generating these is that large sample numbers can make MultiQC reports very data-intensive and unresponsive (crashing people's browsers in extreme cases).
 Plotting data in flat images is scalable to any number of samples, however.
   Flat plots in MultiQC have been designed to look as similar to their interactive versions as possible.
 They are also copied to multiqc_data/multiqc_plots"
-* I noticed the FS19all_multiqc_report.html report showed samples 95 and 96 having huge number of reads and per sequence GC content had several large peaks.
+* I noticed the FS19all_multiqc_report.html report showed samples 95 and 96 having huge number of reads, per sequence GC content had several large peaks, and samples 95 and 96 making up the majority of the overrepresented sequences.
-* To see if the discrepancies are due to samples 95 and 96 having so many reads (as a result of re-sequencing them) and are therefore skewing the report stats, I moved samples 95 and 96 fastqc.zip to Fastqc_Sample95_96 directory, and ran multiqc to generate FS19_1-94_multiqc_report.html and FS19_1-94_data directory.
+* To try to eliminate the discrepancies due to samples 95 and 96 (these two samples had so many reads as a result of re-sequencing them) and are therefore skewing the report stats, I moved samples 95 and 96 fastqc.zip to Fastqc_Sample95_96 directory, and ran multiqc to generate FS19_1-94_multiqc_report.html and FS19_1-94_data directory.
+* multiqc report of samples 1-94 look a lot better with the sequence count ranges being a lot closer among all samples, sequence quality histograms all in green, per sequence quality scores in green, less than 1% of reads making up overrepresented sequences, and a single peak for per sequence GC content
 * I also looked at the fastqc reports for samples 95 and 96 individually.
+* **95** (both reads): quality scores are green through entire position, some sequence duplication levels starting at 9, peak at >10 and ends at >500; per base sequence content is iffy from positions 1-9
+* **96** (both reads): quality scores are green through entire position, some sequence duplication levels starting at 9, peak at >10 and ends at >500; per base sequence content is iffy from positions 1-9
 * Files generated:
  * FS19all_multiqc_report.html
  * FS19all_multiqc_data directory
  * FS19_1-94_multiqc_report.html
  * FS19_1-94_multiqc_data directory
+ * 1-H12-96-441FEC_S2_L002_R2_001_fastqc.html
+ * 1-H12-96-441FEC_S2_L002_R1_001_fastqc.html
+ * 1-H11-95-440FED_S1_L002_R2_001_fastqc.html
+ * 1-H11-95-440FED_S1_L002_R1_001_fastqc.html

+#### FastANI
+* Files generated:
+  * FS19CfastANIoutput.xlsx